 Planning ahead your students’ collaborative tasks is a good start towards quality teamwork instruction.
 Regardless of the form of these tasks (projects, debates, performances, etc), here are some steps we can take (Johnson & Johnson, 1999), with the proper adjustments according to the type of the task:

 Each step includes elements that are more or less familiar to you, and you probably have many ideas for putting them into practice.
 However, maybe there are some aspects that you haven’t yet considered in detail.
 For example, how do you make decisions on the members of each group and role assignments?
-What can you do to upgrade positive independence and individual accountability within the group?
+What can you do to upgrade positive interdependence and individual accountability within the group?
 What are the guidelines you provide on peer-assessment and reflection?

 💡When deciding on the composition of each team, begin with the intention to provide all students equal opportunities for cooperative learning.